Skip to main content

 Mobile prototypes

 Mobile prototype tests conducted by participants on a mobile phone will hide any prototype device frames by default and display to fit the device width.
-(If you are only conducting the study on mobile only it is recommended to not apply a device frame)
+(If you are only recruiting participants for mobile only it is recommended to not apply a device frame).

-You can apply a mobile device frame to help desktop users understand they're viewing a mobile interface if the participant conducts the test on a desktop device.
+You can apply a mobile device frame to help desktop participants understand they're viewing a mobile interface if you are recruiting participants using any device or desktop only.

 Note: We recommend against conducting a prototype test of a desktop experience with participants on mobile devices to avoid legibility and accessibility issues.